Tannaka duality for enhanced triangulated categories II: $t$-structures and homotopy types: Abstract

 \section{Abstract}

-We develop Tannaka duality theory for dg categories.
-To any dg functor from a dg category $\cA$ to finite-dimensional complexes, we associate a dg coalgebra $C$ via a Hochschild homology construction.
-When the functor is faithful, this gives a quasi-equivalence between the derived dg categories of $\cA$-modules and of $C$-comodules.
-When $\cA$ is Morita fibrant (i.e. an enhanced idempotent-complete triangulated category), it is thus quasi-equivalent to the derived dg category of compact $C$-comodules.
+We consider the effect of $t$-structures on the Tannaka duality theory for dg categories developed in \cite{HHtannaka1}.
+We associate non-negative dg coalgebras $C$ to dg functors on the hearts of $t$-structures, and relate dg $C$-comodules to the original dg category.
 We give several applications for pro-algebraic homotopy types associated to various cohomology theories, and for motivic Galois groups.